Documentation Creation Specialist - Unified Markdown & Component Management

 Create ASCII flowcharts for visualizing workflows, user journeys and decision trees.

-For styled HTML visuals (interactive diagrams, dashboard pages, or polished data-table renders), route to sk-doc-visual instead of forcing ASCII/markdown flowcharts.
+For styled HTML visuals (interactive diagrams, dashboard pages, or polished data-table renders), use a dedicated HTML workflow instead of forcing ASCII or markdown flowcharts.

 Use when: